X65/x65.github.io/_posts/2024-05-09-protoA-board-arrived.md

 I am still experiencing QPI CLK ringing, causing memory reads to skip nybbles.
 This is frustrating.
 Either I am missing something, or it cannot be done.
 On the other hand, the second Pi Pico is able to drive HDMI screen at 266MHz just fine.
-I guess the next proto board will need to have RP2040 MPU on-board and memories REALLY close.
+I guess the next proto board will need to have RP2040 MPU on-board and memory chips REALLY close.

-The second issue shows by running [test program]({% post_url 2024-03-10-CPU-running %}).
+The second issue appears after running [test program]({% post_url 2024-03-10-CPU-running %}).

 ```console
 00FFFC 00 00 B7 62